What to Bring to the Beach:

 Beach Vacation Travel Essentials for Babies List

 Every year it feels like summer takes forever to get here.
 Then, it’s gone in a flash.
-To make the winter months more bearable, a sunny getaway is definitely in order!
-Make your life easier by consulting this list of beach vacation travel essentials for babies:
+To make the winter months more bearable, a sunny vacation is definitely in order!
+Make your life easier by following this list of beach vacation travel essentials for babies:

 • UV Swimwear